andrglo/saros/README.md

 ## What it is not

 - A boilerplate to start new projects
-- A native app from mobile phone
+- A native app for mobile phone

 ## Why open source